H.R. 6938: Commerce, Justice, Science; Energy and Water Development; and Interior and Environment Appropriations Act, 2026

 Who benefits from H.R.
 6938?

-People who depend on federally funded public services
+People who rely on these federal services

 Contractors, grantees, and state and local partners